mdcao/npReader/README.md

 Detailed usage of npReader including setting up streaming analysis of nanopore sequencing in genuine real-time can be found from http://japsa.readthedocs.org/en/latest/tools/jsa.np.f5reader.html

+General information of Japsa can be found on its [ReadTheDoc](http://japsa.readthedocs.org/en/latest/)